Who We Are

 This committee consists of the President Elect and at least six members.
 The Chair of the committee is the President or designee.
 The responsibility of this committee is to develop and sponsor educational seminars, conferences and other activities to enhance the capabilities and knowledge of all member environmental health professionals.
 In addition, other work may consist of promoting careers in environmental health.

 Chair: Lindy Wiedmeyer, City of Milwaukee Health Department

 This five member committee, chaired by a member appointed by the President, shall study existing and proposed legislation which affects environmental health professionals, or public health, and will recommend appropriate action by the Association.

 This committee consists up to six members and chaired by the President Elect and have the role of conduct actions to market WEHA.
 This includes publishing newsworthy events and information to the membership.
 Along with promoting and recruiting for positions for the Board and/or committees.

-Chair: Mitch Lohr, Department of Agriculture, Trade and Consumer Protection
+Chair: Carrie Pohjola, Department of Agriculture, Trade and Consumer Protection

 This committee shall consist of the four District Vice-Presidents and may include members of the Association.
 It is chaired by a District-Vice President selected by the President.
 This committee shall promote membership in the Association.